Life Insurance For Seniors

 Annual Renewable Term

 It is a short-term life insurance policy that is renewable every year for a specified period.
 The advantage is that, the premiums start out low.
 But with every renewal, the premiums will rise.
-It could be a good option when you need insurance for a short period of time, such as until you retire in three to four years.
+It could be a good type of policy to have when you need life insurance for a short period of time, such as until you retire in three to four years.

 This insurance offers a death benefit that declines in value every year.
 The premium starts out lower due to the decreasing payout.
 This could be a sagacious option if you are insuring against your debt.